epoberezkin/poberezkin.com/drafts/2021-02-11-ajv-version-7-big-changes-and-improvements.md

 ## Better for community

-Since Ajv version 7 was released there is a growth in interest to contribute from its users, with some cases when independent users are interested to collaborate between them on some new features - it is really exciting.
+I’m also excited to share that Ajv v7  has grown contribution interest from its users, with some cases when independent users are interested to collaborate between them on some new features.

 There are several reasons for that, I believe:

 - the code is better organised and written on a higher level - it is easier to read and to change than before.
-- documentation is now better structured with additional section specifically for contributors - [code components](https://github.com/ajv-validator/ajv/blob/master/docs/components.md) and [code generation](https://github.com/ajv-validator/ajv/blob/master/docs/codegen.md).
+- documentation is now better structured with additional sections specifically for contributors - [code components](https://github.com/ajv-validator/ajv/blob/master/docs/components.md) and [code generation](https://github.com/ajv-validator/ajv/blob/master/docs/codegen.md).

 I am really looking forward to all the new ideas and features coming from Ajv users.

 ## What's changed and removed

-These improvements came at a cost of a full library re-design, that requires being aware of these changes during migration:
+These improvements came at a cost of a full library redesign, that requires being aware of these changes during migration:

 - Importing from your code
 - Installation